HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_pacman.md

 -IC:/msys64/clang64/include/AL -lopenal
 ```

-Now try using those flags by compiling the test program above.
+Now try using those flags when compiling the test program above:
 ```sh
 clang++ prog.cpp -IC:/msys64/clang64/include/AL -lopenal
 ```
-If everything is done correctly, this it compile without any errors.
+If everything is done correctly, it should compile without any errors.

 **⚠ NOTE:** You might see red squiggles in VSCode, this isn't a problem.
 Configuring VSC to understand the library [is a separate issue](TODO_vsc_libs).
 For now just compile in the terminal, I'll explain this later.

-**NOTE:** While most compiler-flags are order-independent, in some cases it might be important to have `-l...` to the right of any `.c`/`.cpp` files.
-(If you're using [LD linker](/tooling/articles/msys2_environments.md#linker).)
+**NOTE:** While most compiler flags are order-independent, in some cases it might be important to have `-l...` to the right of any `.cpp`/`.c`/`.o` files.
+(If you're using the [LD linker as opposed to LLD](/tooling/articles/msys2_environments.md#linker).)

 If you're curious, here's a full program that plays a short beep using OpenAL.
 Try running it.
 For now, you don't have to understand it